Xprima-ERP/docker_odoo_deps/README.md

 Odoo Deps
 ==================
-Dockerfile containing all the dependecies to use the Anybox buidout receipe for Openerp/Odoo.
+Image containing all the dependecies to use the Anybox buidout receipe for Openerp/Odoo.